 Our experience has allowed us to identify and surface 16 questions across 4 categories that can signal your level of sophistication in customer analytics.
 In this article, we’ve outlined these questions and how they can help you identify the level of sophistication of your approach.

 Customer analytics follows the Garbage In, Garbage Out (GIGO) principle, so understanding how you are collecting and structuring your data is critical for success.
-Ask yourself these questions to identify the data gaps in your organization.
+Ask yourself these questions to identify the data gaps in your organisation.

 1. Have steps been taken to improve the quality of data you are collecting?